Status/Protection

 Population Information

+Wisconsin DNR is currently conducting a survey of Spruce Grouse across 10 northern counties, which should provide an estimate of population size.
 There are currently no standardized, range-wide protocols that monitor Spruce Grouse populations.

 Life History

 - Breeding Range: Alaska east across Canada to the Atlantic Coast southward into New England and a few northern states (Boag and Schroeder 1992).
+In Wisconsin, almost entirely restricted to coniferous forests in the northernmost two tiers of counties (Worland et al. 2009).

 - Foraging: Foliage browse, ground glean (Ehrlich et al. 1988).

-- Migrant Status: Permanent Resident.
+- Migrant Status: Permanent resident.

 - Arrival Dates: NA